shohoku11wrj/shohoku11wrj.github.com/_posts/Technology/2014-09-09-algorithm-binary-tree-to-linked-list.md

 First, let's talk about __inorder__!!!

 This is the simplest method.
 We use similar codes while traversing a Binary Tree with void recursion.
-Assume no requirement of in place implement.
+Assuming no requirement of in place implement.
 Then we can simply append every traversed TreeNode in the tail of a Linked List.

 e.g. Inorder version without requirement of in place, which takes a static LinkedList as result.